alphaunx/alphaunx-go-scan/README.md

 ## Usage

-1. Create a `hosts.txt` file containing a list of domains you want to scan, with each domain on a separate line.
+1. Create a `hosts.txt` file containing a list of domains you want to scan, each on a separate line.

 2. Run the tool: